bradyrx/website/_pages/cv.md

 [esmtools](https://github.com/bradyrx/esmtools/): a toolbox for Earth system model analysis.

+[xskillscore](https://github.com/raybellwaves/xskillscore/graphs/contributors): metrics for verifying forecasts using xarray.
+Added an option to weight all metrics (e.g. by grid cell area) and skip NaNs (e.g. when masking).

 ### Contributor
 [esmlab](https://github.com/NCAR/esmlab/graphs/contributors): tools for working with Earth system multi-model analyses with xarray.
 Added statistical significance testing for correlations.

+[LIGHT](https://pwolfram.github.io/light/): a Lagrangian particle tracking system for the MPAS ocean model.
+Added biogeochemical "sensors" for the autonomous floats.

 [mpas-analysis](https://github.com/MPAS-Dev/MPAS-Analysis/graphs/contributors): automated analysis of the components of the MPAS model.
 Added diagnostics for ocean biogeochemistry.

-[pop-tools](https://github.com/NCAR/pop-tools/graphs/contributors): tools to support analysis of the POP ocean model in CESM.
-Added an automated ocean tracer budget module.

-[xskillscore](https://github.com/raybellwaves/xskillscore/graphs/contributors): metrics for verifying forecasts using xarray.
-Added an option to weight all metrics (e.g. by grid cell area) and skip NaNs (e.g. when masking).

 ## Awards